Uma Oya Hydropower Complex

 The Uma Oya Hydropower Complex (also internally called Uma Oya Multipurpose Development Project or UOMDP) is an irrigation and hydroelectric complex in the Badulla District of Sri Lanka.
 Early assessments of the project date back to 1989, when the first studies was conducted by the country's Central Engineering and Consultancy Bureau.
 The complex involves building a dam across Dalgolla Oya, and channelling water over a 3975 m tunnel to Mathatilla Oya, both of which are tributaries of the Uma Oya.
 At Mathatilla Oya, another dam is constructed to channel 145000000 m3 of water per annum, via a 15290 m headrace tunnel to the Uma Oya Power Station, where water then discharged to the Alikota Aru via a 3335 m tailrace tunnel.

-The construction of the complex was inaugurated in April 2008 by former President Mahinda Rajapaksa and President Mahmoud Ahmadinejad.
+The construction of the complex was inaugurated in April 2008 by former President Mahinda Rajapaksa and Iranian President Mahmoud Ahmadinejad.
 The total project cost is estimated to be approximately US$529 million (approximately Rs.
 80 billion), 85% of which is provided by the Government of Iran.

 The project was officially inaugurated by the President of Iran Dr. Ebrahim Raisi and President of Sri Lanka Ranil Wickremasinghe on 24 April 2024.